cardano-scaling/CIPs/CIP-0164/README.md

 #### Step 5: Chain Inclusion

-Block producers creating subsequent RBs (`RB'`) may use a certificate for the EB announced by a preceding block (`RB`) if sufficient time has elapsed.
+Block producers creating subsequent RBs (`RB'`) may only include valid certificates for the EB announced by a preceding block (`RB`) if sufficient time has elapsed.
 See also Figure 4.
 Concretely, the inclusion rules are:

 1. `RB'` contains **either**